What is the difference between Roku and XUMO?

 1. Can I access XUMO on Roku?

-Yes, XUMO is available on Roku devices.
-You can download the XUMO app from the Roku Channel Store and start enjoying its free content.
+Yes, you can access XUMO on Roku downloading the XUMO app from the Roku Channel Store.

-No, Roku itself does not require a subscription.
-However, some streaming services available on Roku may require separate subscriptions.
+No, XUMO is completely free and does not require a subscription.
+However, some channels within XUMO may require a separate subscription.